MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 | MixedReality\AADGroupMembershipCacheValidityInDays | Controls how many days AAD group membership cache is used for Kiosk targeting AAD groups. | See below.                                                           |

 ### Cache AAD Group membership for offline Kiosk
+- Enabled Offline Kiosks to be used with AAD groups for up to 60 days.

 This policy controls for how many days, AAD group membership cache is allowed to be used for Assigned Access configurations targeting AAD groups for signed in user.
 Once this policy value is set to value greater than 0 only then cache is used otherwise not.